 Alternatively, there are several smaller, more manageable trails that you can attempt that take just a few hours.
 They lead you past beautiful woodlands, hidden waterfalls, and small churches.

 Keadas Cave sits close to the village of Tripi.
-There isn’t any public transport that runs here so it can really only be reached by car, unless you negotiate a trip price with a local Sparta taxi company.
+There isn’t any public transport that runs here so it can really only be reached by car unless you negotiate a trip price with a local Sparta taxi company.

-Where to Stay in Mystras
+Where to Stay in Mystras Greece

-There are a plethora of hotels and guesthouses in and around Mystras to suit every budget and travel style.
-Rooms can be found for as little as 35 euros per night, depending on the season.
+There is a selection of quaint hotels and guesthouses in and around Mystras to suit every budget and travel style.
+Rooms can be found for as little as €35 per night, depending on the season.

 A selection of some of the best accommodation choices is provided below.
 You could also consider staying in Sparta or Pikoulianika.

 Mystras Castle Town